rmenon1008/dtn_simulator/simulations/parameter_documentation.md

     # Agents is a list of agents that will be created by the model
   "agents": [
     {
-      "name": "P1",             # name used for visualization/human debugging
-      "type": "router",         # can be a "router" or a "client".
+      "name": "P1",             # name used for special identification "type": "router",         # can be a "router" or a "client".
       "id": 1,                  # unique id used for doing work within simulation "movement": {